Bugs happen.

 }

-Can I capture the browser's JavaScript errors too?
+Can I capture browser JavaScript errors too?